InfiniteRandomVariable/ReactNativeCRMApp/README.md

 Various tools are used to ensure code correctness such as ELint and etc.

 The style of the app is component based.
+We only use minimal external library.
+No React Native Expo, no react native elements, to ensure flexibility and performance.
+NativeBase is used for its strong support for sidebar navigation and faster performance.

 To see the ready-to-show code examples, go to: